 Attachment E contains the MRP for this Order.
-It specifies sampling stations, pollutants to be monitored (including all parameters for which effluent limitations are specified), monitoring frequencies, and reporting requirements.
+It specifies sampling locations, pollutants to be monitored (including all parameters for which effluent limitations are specified), monitoring frequencies, and reporting requirements.
 The following provides the rationale for these requirements:

-A. MRP Requirements Rationale
+A. Monitoring Requirements Rationale

 - 1. Influent Monitoring.
-BOD5 and TSS monitoring is necessary to evaluate compliance with this Order's 85 percent removal requirement.
-Basin Plan section 4.7.2.2 requires cyanide monitoring because this Order is based on site-specific cyanide water quality objectives.
-Benzo(a)anthracene monitoring is necessary to determine whether benzo(a)anthracene detected in effluent is also present in influent. - 2.
+Influent flow monitoring is necessary to understand Facility operations and to evaluate compliance with Prohibition III.D, which prohibits average dry weather influent flow greater than 1.14 MGD.
+Influent CBOD5 and TSS monitoring is necessary to evaluate compliance with this Order's 85 percent removal requirement.
+Basin Plan section 4.7.2.2 requires cyanide monitoring because this Order is based on site-specific cyanide water quality objectives. - 2.
 Effluent Monitoring.
-Effluent flow monitoring is necessary to evaluate compliance with Prohibition III.C.
-Monitoring other constituents is necessary to evaluate compliance with effluent limits and to understand Facility operations. - 3.
-Whole Effluent Toxicity Testing.
-Acute and chronic whole effluent toxicity tests are necessary to evaluate compliance with the acute toxicity effluent limitations and to conduct future reasonable potential analyses.
-Chronic toxicity tests are also necessary to evaluate whether chronic toxicity exceeds the triggers for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5.
+Effluent flow monitoring is necessary to understand Facility operations.
+Monitoring for other parameters is necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses. - 3.
+Toxicity Testing.
+Acute and chronic toxicity tests are necessary to evaluate compliance with this Order's effluent limitations and to conduct future reasonable potential analyses.
+Chronic toxicity tests are also necessary to evaluate whether chronic toxicity exceeds the trigger for accelerated monitoring and Toxicity Reduction Evaluations based on Basin Plan sections 4.5.5.3.2 and 4.5.5.3.3 and Basin Plan Table 4-5.